k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/_index.md

 title: "Ingress"
 linkTitle: "Ingress"
 weight: 1
-date: 2020-11-07
+date: 2020-11-14
 description: |
+  Routing from the outside in.
 ---

-External connectivity, meaning connectivity for applications running outside of your Kubernetes cluster can be tricky.
-There are many solutions in this space ranging from which focus on pure HTTP workloads to others which allow for custom TCP and UDP routing.
+External connectivity can be tricky with Kubernetes.
+There are many solutions in this space ranging from some which focus on pure HTTP workloads to others which allow for custom TCP and UDP routing.
 Kubernetes provides an [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource type, but does **not** provide an [`Ingress Controller`](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).